harshguptaev/Property_Measurement-RAG-POC/docling_exports/RoofReport-65313315/RoofReport-65313315.md

 '

+In some cases, pitch labels have been removed for readability.
+Flat facets are labels 'F'.

 ## Pitch (on 12)

 In some cases, pitch labels have been removed for readability.
 Flat facets are labels 'F'.

+&lt; 4

 <!-- image -->